Fan (2016 film): Plot

 Gaurav Chandna is a Delhi-based hardcore and obsessive fan of Bollywood superstar Aryan Khanna.
-He harbors a crush on Neha, his friend, and neighbor who works at an Internet cafe.
-Gaurav's face bears an uncanny similarity to Aryan's, which helps him win the local talent show by impersonating Aryan.
+He harbors a crush on Neha, his friend, and neighbor who works at a call center.
+Gaurav's face bears an uncanny resemblance to Aryan's, which helps him win the local talent show by impersonating Aryan.
 Encouraged by his parents, he embarks on a train journey to Mumbai to meet Aryan and present him with the trophy won by impersonating him.

 When Sid Kapoor, an actor, expresses harsh sentiments about Aryan to the press, an infuriated Gaurav beats him up.
-He makes him apologize to Aryan while he records it.
-The video is uploaded to the Internet, where Aryan sees it and has Gaurav arrested.
-Gaurav is mercilessly beaten in jail, where Aryan angrily reprimands him, declaring that Gaurav is not his fan and that he had Gaurav arrested.
+He makes him apologize to Aryan while he records it and the video is uploaded to the Internet.
+He sends a copy of the video to Aryan as his birthday gift.
+When Aryan sees the video, he gets Gaurav arrested and he is mercilessly beaten in jail, where Aryan angrily reprimands him, declaring that Gaurav is not his fan and that he had Gaurav arrested.
 Gaurav asks for five minutes of Aryan's time, at which Aryan scoffs at giving the fan even five seconds.
-Devastated, Gaurav returns home and burns all of his Aryan memorabilia, vowing revenge against Aryan for turning away his fan.
+Devastated, Gaurav returns home and burns all of his Aryan memorabilia, and sells his Internet cafe, vowing revenge against Aryan for turning away his fan.

 A year later in London, Gaurav goes to Madame Tussauds, impersonating Aryan and purposely creating havoc, which leads to Aryan being arrested by the police.
 Released on bail, Aryan receives a call from Gaurav, who reveals what he did and offers to stop troubling Aryan if he apologizes.
-Aryan refuses, and Gaurav disguises himself as a crew member on Aryan's show.
-Aryan is scheduled to perform at the wedding of a billionaire's daughter in Dubrovnik, Croatia.
-After performing a dance show, Aryan receives a card with the message "Say sorry" and realizes that Gaurav is nearby.
-Meanwhile, Gaurav poses as Aryan and molests one of the lady guests.
-The billionaire berates the real Aryan and makes him leave the event.
-Outside, Aryan spots Gaurav and chases him, though Gaurav escapes.
+Aryan refuses, and Gaurav disguises himself as a crew member on Aryan's show where he is scheduled to perform at the wedding of a billionaire's daughter in Dubrovnik, Croatia.
+After performing a dance show, Aryan receives a cue card with the message "Say sorry" and realizes that Gaurav is nearby.
+Meanwhile, Gaurav poses as Aryan and molests one of the female guests.
+The host berates Aryan and asks him to leave the event.
+Outside, Aryan spots Gaurav and chases after him, though Gaurav escapes.
 The molestation incident is reported by the media, resulting in a tarnished reputation and boycotts of Aryan's shows.